All Episodes

 So he let them on the bus, but he told him he wasn't taking them home.

-The parents got called, the parents didn't know anything about this.
+The parents didn't know anything about this.

-It's all smoothed out now, but the bottom line is the school district is segregating students now, based on what language they speak.
+But the bottom line is the school district is segregating students now based on what language they speak.

-It's this is not an immigration thing, but the headline would lead you to believe that.
+This is not an immigration thing, but the headline would lead you to believe that.

-Let's go to Sound Bite 13.
+Let's go to Soundbite 13.

 You know, we always loved special orders and the one-minute speeches by James Trafficant from Ohio, who is now in jail.

-Representative David Wu, Democrat Oregon this morning on the House floor during one minute speeches.
+We think we may have found a Democrat replacement, Representative David Wu, Democrat Oregon, this morning on the House floor during one-minute speeches.

-But you know, unlike the Vulcans of Star Trek who made their decisions based on logic and fact.
+But you know, unlike the Vulcans of Star Trek, who made their decisions based on logic and fact, these guys make it on ideology.

 These aren't Vulcans.